 Color can be a great way to set the tone in any space—and that holds true even when dealing with a gentle neutral like ivory.
 Ivory walls can warm up a room, making it feel sleeker, cozier, or more elegant, depending on what furniture you pair it with.

 Looking to add a little ivory to your space without springing for a fresh coat of paint?
 A warm ivory bedspread can be a great way to do so.
 Since bedspreads are large, they can completely transform your space, and since they’re less permanent than a coat of paint or a full-blown reno, you can easily swap them out any time you want to try something new.

 Mix and Match Your Throw Pillows

-If you want your palette to feel textured and dynamic, you can mix-and-match some different options.
+If you want your palette to feel textured and dynamic, mix-and-match some different options.

 Create a Floor-to-Ceiling Color Scheme